“. . . the most revolutionary act one can engage in

 In 1980 I co-founded the original Origins, a New Jersey-based national organization for women who lost children to adoption.
 I was among the very first pioneering mothers to publicly address the lifelong pain of losing a child to adoption and confront the myth that birth mothers asked for or were promised anonymity from their children.

-I am former Director of the American Adoption Congress and Past Vice President of Communications of Origins-USA.
+I am former Director of the American Adoption Congress, Past Vice President of Communications of Origins-USA, and a lifetime member of Bastard Nation.

-In 1989, I organized a speak-out at the Lincoln Memorial in Washington DC at the culmination of a walk of adoptees, adoptive parents, and mothers who had lost children to adoption that began in New York City.
+In 1989, I organized a speak-out at the Lincoln Memorial in Washington DC.
+It was the culmination of a walk from New York City to Washington DC of adoptees, adoptive parents, and mothers who had lost children to adoption.

 Below L - R: Mary Anne Cohen, Sherry Chait and I